 Subramaniam pointed out cloud providers such as Amazon Web Services have already taken on much of this challenge and offered their technology stacks as ready-to-use platforms.
 These can host services from ZephyrTel and others, and drastically lower the barrier to entry.

-“The awesomeness of this approach is…you don’t have to make huge capital investments up front trying to build all the infrastructure and the hardware.”
+“The awesomeness of this approach is…you don’t have to make huge capital investments upfront trying to build all the infrastructure and the hardware.”

 We're building to provide a multi-solution and services proposition to the global telco industry and leading enterprises.
 The primary objective is to offer software and SaaS solutions from infrastructure right through to customer experience.
 We will also offer consultancy on both business strategy and technology execution.
-We already have a wide customer base that came as part and parcel of our recent acquisitions and our top line revenues are already hitting the US$53 million mark.
-Our plan is to ramp that to $100 million and more by Q2 of 2019 and onwards an upwards from there.
+We already have a wide customer base that came as part and parcel of our recent acquisitions and our top-line revenues are already hitting the US$53 million mark.
+Our plan is to ramp that to $100 million and more by Q2 of 2019 and onwards and upwards from there.
 We'll do that by investing ahead of the investment curve.ZephyrTel CEO Mike Shinya

 For instance, he said its algorithms can home in on recency (how recently users conducted a transaction) and frequency (how often they are making transactions), as well as the monetary value of those exchanges.
-Another can focus on usage, examining what time of day users make calls, how many SMS messages they send, how much data they consume and which apps they use most.
+Another can focus on usage, examining what time of day users make calls, how many SMS messages they send, how much data they consume, and which apps they use most.

 By slicing the data in different ways, Subramaniam said operators can identify “huge holes in segments where you probably don’t offer either the right rate plans or the right incentives for people to be in those segments”.
 Pinpointing these gaps presents an opportunity to build a new rate plan to attract users in a given segment and prevent churn among existing users, he added.

-This has huge implications for cost reduction as “it is well established that the cost of acquisition of a new customer is five-times more than retaining one,” Subramaniam said.
+This has huge implications for cost reduction as “it is well established that the cost of acquisition of a new customer is five times more than retaining one,” Subramaniam said.